 Other Christmas Dangers for Dogs

-On the other hand, some of the things that are used as decorations, or to keep the Christmas tree alive and well can be extremely poisonous to dogs.
+On the other hand, some of the things that are used as decorations, or to keep the Christmas tree alive and well can be very poisonous to dogs.
 You should know exactly what can cause problems.
+While there are plenty of safe decorations for dogs, many other common Christmas dangers for dogs that you're likely to encounter include:

 This plant is traditionally used as a Christmas decoration and it is believed by ancient cultures that it can protect the household from various evil spirits.
 In Christian tradition, the spines represent the crown of thorns and the red berries represent the blood of Christ.
 It is a rather beautiful plant, but it is also very dangerous for your pooch.